wangjianze96/BlogsBackup/markdown_files/vivado-installation.md

 ## Result

-Still ongoing installation, will update if it works.
+~~Still ongoing installation, will update if it works.~~ Luckily, it worked.
+Vivado can work properly now.
+The additional information below is also not needed for 2021.2 version, the docnav works properly as well.

 ## Additional Information for 2019.2
 As written at https://support.xilinx.com/s/article/63794?language=en_US :